naserdamer/MorDIFF/README.md

 }
 ```

-and the base benchmark, the SYN-MAD 2022 [paper] (https://ieeexplore.ieee.org/document/10007950):
+and the base benchmark, the SYN-MAD 2022 [paper](https://ieeexplore.ieee.org/document/10007950):

 ```
 @inproceedings{SYNMAD2022,